 The College's activities and financial position, together with the factors likely to affect its future development, performance and position, are set out in the Trustees' Report which forms part of this Annual Report.
-The College has prepared a detailed budget covering the period to 30 June 2025.
-The Trustees have concluded that the Endowment distribution under the spending rule (explained on page 21), together with £25m undrawn headroom on the revolving credit facility which is in place to May 2023 and will be replaced with a facility commensurate to the College's needs over the following five years, provide sufficient assurance that the College will be able to continue to meet its commitments.
+The College has prepared a detailed budget covering the period to 30 June 2026.
+The Trustees have concluded that the Endowment distribution under the spending rule (explained on page 21), together with £50m undrawn headroom (at 30 June 2023) on the revolving credit facility which is in place to May 2028, provide sufficient assurance that the College will be able to continue to meet its commitments.
 Accordingly, the trustees believe the College's financial resources are sufficient to ensure there are no material uncertainties around its ability to continue as a going concern for the foreseeable future, being at least 12 months from the date of approval of the financial statements, and have therefore prepared the financial statements on the going concern basis.